josevarghese/copy-link-to-heading/readme.txt

 = 1.2 =
 New Feature:
 - Added with a new option in Settings page to show the tooltip for the icoon to copy and also to switch to the browser alert option.
+- By default, the browser alert will be replaced with a tooltip to help users understand the feature more effectively.
+However you can switch this off within the settings page.

 = 1.1 =
 New Feature: